• Skip to main content

 DIY Cricut EasyPress Cover

 First and foremost, if you don’t know what an EasyPress is, it’s basically a DIY game changer.
-I use it for all of my iron on projects and it makes it SO much more simple than using an iron and ironing board.
-So if you don’t have one, first step is to get it!
+I use it for all of my iron-on projects and it makes it SO much more simple than using an iron and ironing board.
+So if you don’t have one, the first step is to get one!

 I opted to use the prepackaged fabric that Cricut sells that comes in 12″x26″ pieces.
 If you are using fabric you already have, you only need about 1/2 a yard for this simple project.